SBbot1/dify-test/CONTRIBUTING.md

 ## Installing

-Here are the steps to set up Dify for development:
+Here are the steps to set upSuperBotfor development:

 ### 1. Fork this repository